Code-JL/Supplement-Tracker/README.md

 - Use "Save As..." to save your data to a new .sup file
 - Use "Load File" to open an existing .sup file
-- The program automatically tracks the save date and updates counts based on time passed
+- The program automatically tracks the save date and updates counts based on time passed whenever a file is loaded or the supplement list is refreshed
 - When closing, you'll be prompted to save any unsaved changes

 ### Searching